Lower School Curriculum

 Accelerated Reader Program

-The Accelerated Reader Program is a software assessment device used to monitor students reading comprehension.
+The Accelerated Reader Program is a software assessment device used to monitor student reading comprehension.
 There are three steps to using AR.
 First, students choose and read a fiction or non-fiction book that is part of the AR program.
 A complete list of the AR books can be found on the Accelerated Reader website using the link below.
 Second, students answer comprehension questions using a school computer.
 Third, a report is generated stating the number of points the student earned from each book.
 This program is intended to encourage students to read and to increase their reading comprehension.
-It is optional for the students; however, on occasion teachers may use the AR program to evaluate comprehension for an assigned reading selection.
-It is suggested that you encourage your child to read a wide variety of genres, some of which are not part of the AR program.
+Mead Hall encourages children to read a wide variety of genres, within and beyond the AR program.

 Declamation